lamarquise/printf/README.md

 even if the fjoin fails the fill with is free, so i don't need to handle that error case.

+ft cstrjoin():
+Joins a single char to a pointer to a string, frees the pointer it receives no matter what (error or not).
+Reallocates new string to be sent back.

 #### Minor Extra
 ft fstrlen():
 A secure version of strlen(), can take a NULL pointer passed in parameter.

 ft scott free():
 A short cut function, it takes a str and bzero, free and sets it to NULL.
+Policy regarding Scott Free is ret -1 if an int, 0 if not checked or needs to be NULL cuz char star.
+Need to cast in the return if using it to spoof a NULL.

 ft fill with():
 Mallocs an amount of memory + 1 and fills it with the requested char and